Social Media Compliance For Regulated Industries: All You Need To Know

 Financial firms may not link to any third-party site that contains false or misleading content.

-As per FINRA's communications rule, Firms become responsible for the content on a linked third part site if the firm has adopted or entangled with the content.
+As per FINRA's communications rule, Firms become responsible for the content on a linked third-party site if the firm has adopted or entangled with the content.

 Reg D.D.
-(Truth-in-Savings Act): Any commercial message that promotes deposit accounts need to follow Reg D.D. compliance requirements.
+(Truth-in-Savings Act): Any commercial message that promotes deposit accounts needs to follow Reg D.D. compliance requirements.

 Social Media Compliance For Healthcare